Digital Inclusion Service

 • Northumberland Park Resource Centre

-How will the service work?
+How does the service work?

-• 1 on 1 Sessions – These sessions will help patients build basic digital skills.
-Patients will also be assisted in setting up ‘’Patient Access’’ and similar digital health solutions
+We use a variety of different sessions to help patients develop the skills and knowledge needed to access healthcare online.
+These include sessions to help patients build basic digital skills.
+Patients are also assisted in setting up ‘’Patient Access’’ and similar digital health solutions.

 There is also work going on behind the scenes to train local health and community staff in how to promote digital inclusion and support patients who are digitally excluded.
 This includes: